kwilax-HQ/fauna-simplified/README.md

   - **unique**: flags the value as unique i.e. every entry must be unique.
 Not applicable to boolean and date
   > The "id" field is reserved for the [fauna document reference (Ref)](https://docs.fauna.com/fauna/current/learn/understanding/types?lang=shell#ref).
 This means any "id", "iD", "Id", "ID" provided in you document would not saved be saved.

-  > If you want to provide your document id, checkout the **[Model.create method]()**.
+  > If you want to provide your document id, checkout the **[Model.create method](#create)**.

   > **date type:** Use the date type for any date/time input tells this library to convert it to fauna datatype during input and back to ISO string at the output.
 The expected and returned type is ISO string.

  ## Model Methods
   ### Create
   It creates a document in the Models collection.
 If run for the first time, it creates the collection and all indexes based on the schema.
-For naming convention, refer **"CreateCollection"** & **"CreateCollectionIndex"**
+For naming convention, refer [CreateCollection](#createcollection) & [CreateCollectionIndex](#createcollectionindex)
   ```
   const userData = {
       name: 'Airforce One',